|Nutritional Guidelines (per serving)|

 Remove and drain on paper towels.

-Also try Aloo Balls - Cynthia Nelson's fried potato balls recipe from Guyana, and Trinidad and Tobago islands.
+Also try Aloo Balls - Fried potato balls recipe from Guyana, and Trinidad and Tobago islands.